7 Convenient Madison Area Locations

 Types of Mouth Guards

-Your Dental Health Associates of Madison dentist will make impressions of your teeth in order to make a mold of your smile.
-It is then sent to a professional dental lab that specializes in customized mouth guards.
-It provides the best fit to protect your smile.
+Your Dental Health Associates dentist will make impressions of your teeth.
+These impressions allow for a model of your teeth to be made which is then used in the lab to fabricate your custom mouth guard.
+This process provides the best fit to protect your smile.

 These guards can be found over the counter in many stores.
 They come as either pre-formed or guards that need to be boiled and inserted to adapt to the shape of your mouth.
 While effective in the short term, they generally do not withstand the test of time.
 They can lose their shape and fit over time and will need to be replaced on a frequent basis.